Param-Harrison/kidzode/public/courses/pixel-heroes/robot_remember_name.md

 # Robot Remembers Your Name

-Make your robot remember and use your name!
+Now your robot can remember your name and use it!
+Press Run, type your name, and watch it use your name three times!

-## What to Do
-1. Press Run
-2. Type your name when asked
-3. See your name used 3 times!

 ```python
 print("Hi!
 I'm a friendly robot!")